-52.203-7 Anti-Kickback Procedures (MAY 2014).
+52.203-7 Anti-Kickback Procedures (JUN 2020).
 Buyer may withhold from sums owed Seller the amount of any kickback paid by Seller or its subcontractors at any tier if (a) the Contracting Officer so directs, or (b) the Contracting Officer has offset the amount of such kickback against money owed Buyer under the prime contract.
-This clause, excluding subparagraph (c)(1), applies only if this contract exceeds \$150,000.
+This clause, excluding subparagraph (c)(1), applies if this contract exceeds the threshold specified in FAR 3.502-3(i) on the date of subcontract award.